Mail ballots back by July 30

-Drop your ballot off in person or request a provisional ballot - August 5
+Drop your ballot off, get a replacement ballot, or request a provisional ballot by August 5.

 Primary Election: Tuesday, August 5